silverbulletmd/silverbullet/docs/Page Picker.md

 When entering a filter phrase, the best matches should appear closer to the top, however the second option will always be an option to create a new page with _exactly_ the page name entered as the filter phrase.

 # Keyboard shortcuts
 * `Enter`: selects the highlighted page from the list and navigate there.
-If that page is marked with “Create page” it will create that page.
+If that page is marked with a `Create` chip it will create that page.
 * `Shift-Enter`: navigate to the page entered in as the filter phrase, creating it if it doesn't already exist.
-Does nothing in the Document picker or in anchor mode, where new items can't be created this way.
+Does nothing in anchor or tag mode, where there is nothing to create.
 * `Space`: with an empty filter phrase will attempt to do something intelligent:
   * If the currently opened page is nested in a [[Folder|folder]], it will auto complete the current folder name in its place.
   * If the currently opened page name starts with an emoji, it will complete that emoji in its place.